 Companies need to have a strategy that defines a password policy enforcement

-As we continue keeping our private communication, financial transactions and health-related details in cloud storage and digital devices, we invite hackers’ attention to access sensitive personal information posing serious security threats.
+As we continue keeping our private communication, financial transactions, and health-related details in cloud storage and digital devices, we invite hackers’ attention to access sensitive personal information posing serious security threats.
 This becomes a graver problem when it comes to jeopardizing organizational data.
-After all, enterprise data is worth millions and its breach can cause irreparable damage to finance as well as to the brand.
-Having a strong password policy and fostering an overall security-driven culture can be the first and foremost step towards protecting confidential user/corporate information.
+After all, enterprise data is worth millions, and its breach can cause irreparable damage to finance as well as to the brand.
+Having a strong password policy with a powerful password combination and fostering an overall security-driven culture can be the first and foremost step towards protecting confidential user/corporate information.
 Building a fool-proof strategy is crucial to define a strong password policy across the company.
 The following steps should help.

 Password policy requirements should consider the following aspects:

 - Define password history: Set a rule of how frequently employees can use old passwords.
 Generally, it restricts alternate usage of previously used and common passwords that can get them hacked easily.
 So ideally, it is best to enforce a password history policy that determines the number of unique passwords associated with an employee, before he/she tries to reuse an old one.
 Ideally, the minimum number of unique passwords should be 5.

 - Decide a password age: It is imperative for the IT team to set an expiration date for employees’ passwords used at work devices.
 Users need to change their passwords periodically and the shorter the password change cycle, the better it is for security.
 At the same time, set a minimum password age to prevent employees from changing a newly-created password back to the previous one (that is easier to remember/relate to).